Alex-V-Huang/NewHopeBootcamp/Week2/Week2.1/Git_Commands.md

 In this case, four files have been successfully committed to the repository.

-5. Let's check on our repository's status again.
+5. Let's check on your repository's status again.

 - Run ```git status```.
 This will reveal a message stating there is a commit(s) ready to be published or "pushed".